SPC-UW-ZooCam/Classifier/README.md

 # Install Anaconda
 https://www.anaconda.com/download

-# Create a virtual environment (venv)
+# Create a virtual environment (venv) named "classenv"
 Once Anaconda is installed, you will want to open the "Anaconda prompt" and set up your virtual environment.
-In the command line type: conda create --name myenv  python=3.11 To activate the venv: conda activate myenv to deactivate the venv: conda deactivate
+In the command line type: conda create --name classenv  python=3.11 To activate the venv: conda activate classenv to deactivate the venv: conda deactivate

 # Install Base packages and load requirements.txt file in your venv
-Using conda install install the following:
-- conda
+From this repository download the requirements.txt file.
+Once in your venv change direcotories to the location of the requirements.txt
+In the command line type: cd PATH (ex. cd C:\Users\Me\ClassifierCode) Install necessary packages: pip install -r requirements.txt

 - conda install pytorch torchvision torchaudio -c pytorch -c conda-forge
--
+- Change directories to where the provided requirements.txt file is saved: cd PATH
+- Install the required files: pip install -r requirements.txt